benjaminy/TenaciousCalf/README.md

 Internally ``addSomePeople`` avoids the overhead of making copies for each individual update.
 We believe that the majority of the software engineering benefit of persistent data structures occurs at this kind of coarser granularity.

-Persistent data structures have been studied for decades, but had little impact on mainstream software development recently.
-The principal reasons for the changing tide are:

-Researchers have done amazing work discovering persistent data structures that match (or come close to) their transient cousins in terms of asymptotics.
-Unfortunately, textbook persistent structures typically have very high constant-factor overhead compared to their mutable cousins.
-The reasons for this overhead are:

-* Persistent data tend to be pointer-heavy.
-  This is essential, not incidental.
-  Large persistent structures must be split up into relatively small objects to keep the cost of persistent updates down to a dull roar.
+### Chunking

+Persistent data structures are necessarily full of pointers.
+In order to make copying cheap, it is necessary for the data structure to be broken up into small (or small-ish) blocks of memory that are linked together in some way.
+Textbook implementations of persistent structures like binary search trees are _very_ pointer-heavy.
-  This has two related but distinct consequences:
+This has two related but distinct negative effects on performance:

 * Application data density in persistent structures is low; in some cases _very_ low.
   Application data density matters a lot, because it has a direct impact on how efficiently an application uses every level of the memory hierarchy, from L1 cache to secondary storage paging.
-  * It typically takes a least a few sequentially-dependent memory loads to get to the data your application is interested in.
+* It typically takes at least a few sequentially-dependent memory loads to get to the data your application is interested in.
   Each of these loads is an opportunity to miss at each level of the memory hierarchy, and cache misses are terrible for performance.
   Also, because the accesses are sequentially dependent, it is not possible to pipeline them.
   Modern processor architectures love pipelining.
-* Every update to persistent data involves copying a small handful of objects.
-  * This work is totally unnecessary for mutable structures.
-  * It is a fairly expensive kind of work: allocating and freeing lots of small-ish objects.
-    (Yes, this overhead can be kept impressively low with very fancy allocators and garbage collectors, but it cannot be eliminated.)

 [A cute little microbenchmarking exercise that illustrates the importance of data density and pointer chasing](/Documentation/linked_list.md).